dataset-ninja/aerial-power/README.md

 # Aerial Power Infrastructure Detection Dataset

-Aerial Power Infrastructure is a dataset for object detection tasks.
+Aerial Power Infrastructure is a dataset for object detection task.